Recent Posts

 Bit Data Editing - Simulation of Digital Signals

-The Bit Data section was designed with the modification of digital signals in mind.
-It functions very similar to the Byte Data section, however, limited to one byte.
-Also, instead of a slider, the program uses check boxes to set or reset digital information.
+The Bit Data section was designed to modify digital signals.
+It functions similarly to the Byte Data section but is limited to one byte.
+Also, the program uses check boxes instead of a slider to set or reset digital information.

 The following screenshot demonstrates how several bits in one PGN were modified: